Torsion in Kauffman bracket skein module of a $4$-strand Montesinos knot exterior: Introduction

 \section{Introduction}

 Let $R$ be a commutative ring with a distinguished invertible element $q^{\frac{1}{2}}$.
-Given an oriented 3-manifold $M$, its {\it Kauffman bracket skein module}, denoted by $\mathcal{S}(M;R)$, is defined as the $R$-module generated by framed links embedded in $M$, modulo the {\it skein relations}
+Given an oriented 3-manifold $M$, its {\it Kauffman bracket skein module}, denoted by $\mathcal{S}(M;R)$, is defined as the quotient of the free $R$-module generated by isotopy classes of (possibly empty) framed links embedded in $M$ by the submodule generated by the {\it skein relations}

 When $\Sigma$ is an oriented surface, $\mathcal{S}(\Sigma\times[0,1];R)$ is denoted by $\mathcal{S}(\Sigma;R)$.
 With $L_1L_2$ defined by stacking $L_1$ over $L_2$ in the $[0,1]$ direction, $\mathcal{S}(\Sigma;R)$ becomes a $R$-algebra, called the {\it Kauffman bracket skein algebra} of $\Sigma$.